MariAnwar/MariAnwar/README.md

 # Hi, I'm Maria 👋
-### Data Science Graduate | Python • Machine Learning • Data Analysis
+### Data Scientist |  Machine Learning • Data Analysis

+I'm a 2025 Data Science Graduate from the Faculty of Computers and Data Science, Alexandria University.

-I’m a data-focused problem solver with hands-on experience in transforming raw data into structured insights and predictive solutions.
+A Data Scientist (problem solver) with hands-on experience in transforming raw data into structured insights and predictive solutions.
 My work focuses on building reliable data pipelines, performing deep analysis, and developing models that support real-world decision-making.

 ---